MailMan PHP Extension Reference Documentation

 void put_PopPasswordBase64(string strVal);

-Provides a way to specify the POP3 password from a Base64-encoded string.
+Provides a way to specify the POP3 password as a Base64-encoded string.

 top